syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/Customization.md

 {% endhighlight %}

-N> By default, work hour **start** is set to **9** and **end** is set to **18**.
+N> By default, work hour **Start** is set to **9** and **End** is set to **18**.
 Also, the Scheduler cells automatically scrolls up or down based on the starting work hour, to make the user to view that particular time initially.

 ## TimeScale

 The `TimeScale` allows the user to set the required time slot duration for the work cells that displays on the Scheduler.
 It provides option to customize both the major and minor slots using template option.
 It includes the below properties such as,

 * `Enable` - It accepts true or false value, denoting whether to show or hide the time slots.
-Its default value is `true`.
+Its default value is `True`.
-* `majorSlot` – Specifies the major time slot duration.
+* `MajorSlot` – Specifies the major time slot duration.
-* `minorSlotCount` – Specifies the value, based on which the minor time slots are divided into appropriate count.
+* `MinorSlotCount` – Specifies the value, based on which the minor time slots are divided into appropriate count.
-* `TimeScale templates` – 2 template options available for customizing timeScales namely `minorSlotTemplateId` and `majorSlotTemplateId`.
+* TimeScale Templates – 2 template options available for customizing time scales namely `MinorSlotTemplateId` and `MajorSlotTemplateId`.

-The majorSlot and minorSlot can be customized with the following code example.
+The MajorSlot and MinorSlot can be customized with the following code example.

 {% highlight razor %}